whereswaldon/intro2c/README.md

 Go into the `str_mem` directory and look at `str_mem.c` in a code editor.
 Read through it and try the challenge.

+### Structs

+Go into the `struct` directory and look at `struct.c` in a code editor.
+Read through it and try the challenge.

 ### Getting help with the C standard library

 Most languages have a source of documentation that we consult on the internet, but doing that for C